Mahmoud Wagih Mohamed GSIEEE, BEng

 - Best Student Paper Award at the IEEE MTT-S Wireless Power Transfer Conference, Wireless Power Week 2019, London, U.K. for the paper "Millimeter-Wave Textile Antenna for On-Body RF Energy Harvesting in Future 5G Networks"; from >100 WPTC2019 papers.

 - Andy Cranny Memorial Prize (2017/18), for the Best Undergraduate Project from 300 projects for the Project: "Flexible WIreless Sensor Node for Foot-Plantar Pressure Sensing"

-IEEE Graduate Student Member: Reviewer for the IEEE Sensors Letters.
+IEEE Graduate Student Member: Reviewer for two IEEE Journals.
 Student member of the IEEE Microwave Theory & Techniques Society.